MorrissyLab/mosaicMPI/README.md

 **mosaicMPI** is a Python package enabling mosaic integration of bulk, single-cell, and spatial expression data through program-level integration.
 Programs are first discovered using consensus non-negative matrix factorization and then integrated using a flexible network-based approach to group similar programs together across resolutions and datasets.
-Program communities are then interpreted using sample/cell metadata and classical gene set analyses.
+Program communities are then interpreted using sample/cell metadata and gene set analyses.
 Integrative program communities enable metadata transfer across datasets.

 ## ⚡Main Features